Talgin/preparing_data/README.md

 - compare each face on this image with known image using face_recognition library
 - save the most similar one
 - repeat this process until you finish with all of the images from this person's folder
 - check each folder by hand

+NOTE: There are a lot of tools like Amazon Turk, Toloka, etc. that can help you with annotations (of course it will cost some money :) ).